 The Mediterranean Diet is based on the traditional eating patterns of countries like Italy, Greece, and Spain.
 When combined with other healthy lifestyle factors, like regular exercise and meaningful social connection, it’s been associated with lower risk of heart disease, Alzheimer’s, metabolic syndrome, type 2 diabetes, and even mental health issues like depression.

 Today we are sharing the foods you must include on a Mediterranean Diet meal plan.
-All of these foods have been incorporated into the Mediterranean Diet available exclusively to That Clean Life for Business members.
+All of these foods have been incorporated into the Mediterranean Diet available exclusively to That Clean Life members.

 Mediterranean Diet Staple Foods

 The foundation of the Mediterranean food pyramid is fresh vegetables and fruit.
 Unlike the Standard American Diet which includes mostly starchy vegetables like corn and potatoes, the Mediterranean Diet emphasizes non-starchy vegetables like tomatoes and leafy greens.